kiranshashiny/MH_Electronics_driver_L298MotorDriver/README.md

 Mine did not work as it had one side of the circuit broken.

 - I used 12v power adapter 1A.
+- Changed from one side of the circuit to another as one side of the circuit was broken

 Used this code and it works.
+5 and 4 for turning CW or CCW, with 3 controlling the speed.

 ```